 Intrusion Protection System (IPS) helps to block attacks and threats based on network traffic.
 In most cases, using IPS is recommended to prevent against non-file based attacks against servers.
 The exception to this rule is that, in some cases, IPS can interfere with the operation of high-load or high-throughput servers.
 Symantec defines high-load or high-throughput as meeting one or all of the following criteria:

 If a server meets one or more of these criteria, Symantec recommends testing the SEP client on a server in a lab environment that can simulate peak production demands on the system in order to gauge performance before deciding whether it is feasible to use IPS-dependent features on the server.
-The IPS component was designed, implemented and tested for network speeds up to 1GB/s.
+The IPS component was designed, implemented and tested for network speeds up to 1Gb/s.
 It is expected that there will be a performance impact for networks beyond this speed.
-IPS-dependent features include Advanced Download Protection, SONAR, and IPS itself.
+In an example of such real-world testing, a throughput of 1.8 Gb/s was achieved during ad-hoc testing on a 10 Gb/s network connection.

 On servers that do not meet those criteria, Symantec recommends using IPS.
 While security features such as firewall and IPS always result in some performance impact, the additional burden placed on a server by the latest SEP client's Network Threat Protection and IPS components should not cause a significant decline in speed or responsiveness on a well-resourced server.
 IPS drivers use a maximum of 100 MB of non-page pool memory.